TheNamesRay/Habbo-with-Angular.js/README.md

 ngHabbo
 =====================

 A single-themed Habbo Content Management System using Angular.js and a PHP API.
 Angular is getting more popular than ever and single page applications are becoming a thing now.
-This shows the basic implementation of a HabboCMS using Angular.js as the main component.

 ### Features ###